aqveir/crm_web/README.md

-# CRM Omni Web App
+# CRM Web App

-This is the Web Application that is generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.
-This application connects with the CRM OMNI REST API that serves JSON data.
+This is the Web Application that is generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.
+This application connects with the CRM REST API that serves JSON data.

 ## Development server